Given the increasing use of testosterone supplements today, many men are discussing fertility issues.

 Does Taking Testosterone Supplements Decrease Sperm Production?

-According to research, taking testosterone supplements can decrease sperm production, but that may not always be the cause.
+Although taking testosterone supplements can decrease sperm production, that may not always be the cause.

 When the body is exposed to external testosterone, the hypothalamus and pituitary gland receive signals indicating that the testicles are functioning well.

-Because of this suppressive effect, testosterone synthesis in the testicles, resulting in lower sperm production and fertility rates .
+Because of this suppressive effect, research by the Translational Andrology and Urology asserts that testosterone synthesis in the testicles, results in lower sperm production and fertility rates .

 Testosterone Supplements and Infertility